mde/ejs/README.md

 Therefore, we do not recommend using this shortcut.

 ### Important
-You should never give end-users unfettered access to the EJS render method, If you do so you are using EJS in an inherently un-secure way.
+You should never give end-users unfederated access to the EJS render method, If you do so you are using EJS in an inherently un-secure way.

 ### Options